Gunmen kidnap 9 passengers in Ondo – The Sun Nigeria

 The passengers were said to be inside a Toyota Sienna bus travelling to Lagos when they were abducted.

-Police Public Relations Officer (PPRO) for the state state police command, Tee-Leo Ikoro who confirmed the incident last night, said one of the victims has been rescued
+Police Public Relations Officer (PPRO) for the state police command, Tee-Leo Ikoro, who confirmed the incident last night, said one of the victims had been rescued.

-A family member of one of the victims, Bamidele Ojo, confirmed that the kidnappers have demanded #100million ransom.
+A relative of one the victims, Bamidele Ojo, confirmed that the kidnappers have demanded N100m ransom.

 The police spokesman said efforts were on to ensure the release of other victims.

-He added that the police are already working with local hunters, vigilantes and other agencies to ensure the release of the victims.
+He added that the police were already working with local hunters, vigilantes and other agencies to ensure the release of the victims.

 Leave a Reply